sdaulton/TaxiPrediction/Homepage.md

 ## 440 million taxi trips

-Thanks to some FOIL requests, data about these taxi trips has been available to the public since last year, making it a data scientist's wet dream.
+Thanks to some FOIL requests, data about these taxi trips has been available to the public since last year, making it a data scientist's dream.
 We endeavoured to delve into this gold mine using 2.5 years of NYC taxi trip data - around 440 million records - going from January 2013 to June 2015.

 ## Predicting pickup density